Read on to find out more about Low Intensity Extracorporeal Shockwave Therapy (using Softwave)

 Frequency of treatment is usually provided 1 time per week, up to 2 times per week for more acute conditions.
 Some patients find benefit from as little as 1-3 sessions, but more typically for 6-9 sessions.

-If you are interested in trying this innovative treatment, please reach out to us at our Sherman Oaks office!
+If you are interested in trying this innovative treatment, please reach out to us!

 References: